 Part of being included as an AOC is that as a producer, you have to meet certain requirements.
 In Bandol, one of those is the red wine must be at least 50% Mourvèdre and aged 18 months in oak at minimum.
 This is already an explanation for the huge disparity between taste profiles of natural and controlled wine.
 The former often has no contact with oak and is generally drunk very young.
 Is one better than the other?
 No- dumb premise.
 The better question is, how can I learn to appreciate what each have to offer?

-In this case I’ll remember sharing that bottle of Pibarnon with first encountered family, eating grilled lamb and merguez sausages with rosemary and garlic, in our house just down the hill from the vineyard and 10 minutes drive to the Mediterranean.
+In this case I’ll remember sharing that bottle of Pibarnon with newly encountered family, eating grilled lamb and merguez sausages with rosemary and garlic, in our house just down the hill from the vineyard and 10 minutes drive to the Mediterranean.

 VIN DE FRANCE (FLEURIE) GAMAY “DAZIBAO,”LILIAN & SOPHIE BAUCHET 2013

 100% Gamay from 60 year old vines in Beaujolais.
 At with small, lighter dishes, including radishes, sweet greens, liver pâté.